Klortho/jatsdoc/README.md

 ## Development

 The development environment consists of a Sinatra server and a Thor tool belt.

-Served with Sprockets we can use CoffeeScript and SASS.
-Views are written in HAML.
+Uses CoffeeScript and SASS.

 ### Install prerequisites